adrimrutra/InfoTrack.SearchSiteInfo/README.md

 Test projects have unit, functional, integration tests projects.
 The projects are using xunit - unit testing tool - [xunit](https://www.nuget.org/packages/xunit)
 The application is covered with unit, functional and integration tests.

+## The UI Angular Project

+The project uses Angular 17 framework with karma, jasmine, ng-mocks libraryes.